 You asked: What is life insurance?

-It's a simple, affordable way to help your family cope financially if you were to die.
-You can choose how much cover you need and for how long you'd like to be covered; then, if you die within the policy term, life insurance can provide a cash lump sum to help protect your family from the financial difficulty that losing a loved one can bring.
+It's a simple, affordable way to help your loved ones cope financially if you were to pass away.
+You can choose how much cover you need and for how long you'd like to be covered; then, if you pass away within the policy term, life insurance can provide a cash lump sum to help protect your family from the financial difficulty that losing a loved one can bring.

-We currently offer life insurance with decreasing cover, which provides a level of cover that decreases over time, broadly in line with a repayment loan or mortgage.
+Life insurance with decreasing cover provides a level of cover that decreases over time, broadly in line with a repayment loan or mortgage.
 The premiums will stay the same during the term of the policy, unless you choose to make changes to the cover.

 With our life insurance, there is no cash in value at any time.

 There are different ways to help protect your family; compare our policies to see which might best suit your needs.

 Answers others found useful

 Browse our FAQs by topic